How to Setup WireGuard ProtonVPN on Kali Linux (Step-by-Step Guide) 🧭

 sudo wg-quick up protonus

-Step 9 — Common mistakes I actually made (so you can skip them) 🧱
+Step 9 — Common mistakes I actually made 🧱

 Changing three things at once.
-If I flip resolvers, add a new region, and tweak routes in one sitting, debugging is miserable.
+If I flip resolvers, add a new profile, and tweak routes in one sitting, debugging becomes miserable.
 Now I change one thing, test, log, and only then proceed.

 Skipping verification.
-I always check wg, IP, and a dig query before I declare victory.
+I always check wg, public IP, and a dig query before I declare victory.

-Step 10 — Minimal troubleshooting playbook (copy, paste, breathe) 🧯
+Step 10 — Minimal WireGuard troubleshooting playbook 🧯

 Symptom: wg-quick up proton-us errors out.